israelss/israelss/README.md

 </div>

 ### 🌎 Where am I now?
-Currently I'm living in Brazil, and learning web development at [Trybe](https://github.com/betrybe).
+Currently I'm living in Brazil, and work at [Fontes Promotora](https://fontespromotora.com.br) as a FullStack Developer.

 ### 📚 What I am learning?
 I'm learning [Remix](https://remix.run/) right now, so let's talk about it!